 Tip 3: Ask your counselor for ways to work on your marriage during separations.

 In most military marriages, going to counseling seems impossible when half of your party is gone all the time.
 When my ex and I started with counselor one, we fully worked the program she prescribed for us.
 And things between us improved.
 But then the Navy kept shipping him off, interrupting whatever progress we had made and depositing him back home at square one.
 By the third counselor, he only attended a small percentage of the sessions, and we were just going through the motions because we never asked for tips on working the program while apart.

 Tip 4: Don’t let your title as a military spouse become your entire identity.

 Overall, I think my divorce perspective has taught me the importance of staying true to who I am as a person.
 I completely lost Heather when I was a military spouse.
-And that wasn't my ex-husband's fault or the military's fault.
+And that wasn't my ex-husband's or the military's fault.
 That was my fault.
 I became who I thought he wanted me to be, who I thought I was expected to be as a military spouse.
 I allowed my entire identity to become "Heather, the military spouse."
 But there was so much more to me as a person that I’m finally discovering now that I’m divorced.

 Tip 5: When your spouse is no longer in the military, remember all those life lessons the military taught you.

 I try to view everything as a learning experience.
 And all that I learned as a military spouse -- independence, flexibility, the ability to pack really well -- has taught me how to survive as a divorced single mom.
 Your spouse won’t be in the military forever.
 But the lessons the military taught you as both a couple and as individuals can last a lifetime.

 Keep Up with the Ins and Outs of Military Life